-By 6/30/2022 increase penetration rates of Hispanic beneficiaries to 0.82% 0.50% 1.
-The Plan will continue Increase number of Spanish-speaking staff to improve access for monolingual Spanish-speaking clients.
-2. The Plan will provide staff training on use of Language Line - including additional training on using Language Line for Penetration telephone contacts. data 3.
+2d By 6/30/2022 increase penetration rates of Hispanic beneficiaries to 0.82% 0.50% Penetration data The Plan will continue Increase number of Spanish-speaking staff to improve access for monolingual Spanish-speaking clients.
+The Plan will provide staff training on use of Language Line - including additional training on using Language Line for telephone contacts.
 The Plan will provide advertising and resources in Spanish for distribution in prominent areas.
-4. The Plan will monitor the penetration rate on a regular basis (how often can the information be pulled in order to get accurate data?)
-Cultural Competence Committee/Eric -- ------- -- ---------------------------------------
+The Plan will monitor the penetration rate on a regular basis (how often can the information be pulled in order to get Cultural Competence Committee/Eric information be pulled in order to get accurate data?)

 By 6/30/2022 increase consumer/family member participation in Cultural Competency Committee, Consumer Advisory Council, and QAPI Council by at least two members each.
-CCC - 1 QIC - 1 CAC - 1 The Plan will meet with the Consumer Advisory Committee and develop a strategies to increase participation in the Cultural Compliance Committee and Quality Assessment and Improvement Council.
-SAS Coordinator Cultural Competency Committee 3a By 6/30/2022 at least 50% of "open" BHS SUD clients receiving treatment will participate in Treatment Perception Survey.
+CCC - 1 Q(C - 1 CAC - 1 Meeting minutes and sign in sheets The Plan will meet with the Consumer Advisory Committee and develop a strategies to increase participation in the Cultural Compliance Committee and Quality Assessment and Improvement Council.
+SAS Coordinator Cultural Competency Committee 37 By 6/30/2022 at least 50% of "open" BHS SUD clients receiving treatment will participate in Treatment Perception Survey.
 UCLA Survey Results The Plan will ensure the survey information is accessible to consumers in multiple formats.
 The Plan will ensure all county and contracted providers receive the survey information.
 The Plan will send reminder emails to the county and contracted programs during the survey week.
 The Plan will examine the participation results of the survey and develop strategies for improvement where it is needed.
-S. Reidential clients will be surveyed mustariv QAPI
+Residential clients will be surveyed nuartedy QAPI

 6a By 6/30/2022 increase number of Spanish-speaking direct- service staff from one FTE to three FTEs.
-3 NACT The Plan will review findings in QAPI Council and Cultural Competency Committee to establish recruitment objectives for fiscal year.
+3 The Plan will review findings in QAPI Council and Cultural Competency Committee to establish recruitment objectives for fiscal year.
 Ethnic Services Manager 6b By 6/30/2022 100% of staff will be trained in Cultural Competency and new staff will complete it within 12 months of hire.
 100% TPS The Plan's SUD managers and supervisors will track required staff trainings - including Cultural Competence - and document staff completion.
 The Plan will monitor the contractors on a monthly basis to ensure trainings are completed.
 SAS Coordinator SAS Managers 6c By 6/30/2022 Cultural Competency Committee will add four new members.
-Committee meeting minutes and The Plan will actively promote Cultural Competence Committee, providing increased opportunity for staff participation, and posting information in public areas soliciting consumer/family member participation.
+Cultural Competence Committee meeting minutes and The Plan will actively promote Cultural Competence Committee, providing increased opportunity for staff participation, and posting information in public areas soliciting consumer/family member participation.
 Ethnic Services Manager